past screenings and events

 Between the French new wave and Hollywood musicals, with the classic cinematography of Raoul Coutard and the charming performance of Anouk Aimee: come and experience this blend of everyday reality with longed-for fairy tales!

-for last year's themed month, we turned our focus to three special screening all about woman filmmakers. through these films we dived into different themes projected onto the silver screen by Agnès Varda, Cheryl Dunye, and Kirsten Johnson.
+for this themed month, we turned our focus to three special screening all about woman filmmakers. through these films we dived into different themes projected onto the silver screen by Agnès Varda, Cheryl Dunye, and Kirsten Johnson.

 Cameraperson (Kirsten Johnson, 2016)